deprimus/Tale/SETUP.md

 #### Config

-The config options for the audio are:
+The config options for the audio module are:

 - ASSET_ROOT_AUDIO_SOUND: the resources root directory for all sounds.
 This will be prepended to all sound paths.
 Must end with `/`.
 If this is `Audio/Sound/`, and a sound action is created with the path `test`, the `Assets/Resources/Audio/Sound/test` file will be loaded.